-Miss Asalah Al Faghori is one of Oxford University’s finest post-graduate researchers.
+Excerpt: Custodian: Miss Asalah Al Faghori is one of Oxford University’s finest post-graduate researchers.
 This is the fourth year of her five-year D-Phil in Biochemistry, majoring in The Commercial Applications of RNA Research.

 Can you imagine how driven, how focused, how dedicated their ‘little girl’ must have been to have (within one immigrant generation) secured approval to study in the hallowed halls and libraries of Oxford University?
 Neither her younger brother nor her elder sister had so embraced the English way; fitted in so cleverly.
 And it’s the way she is with others that really sets her apart.
-It’s like, even though she’s no obvious leader, you’d go to war for her.
-In many ways she’s the dark horse, quiet and considered, but gathered around here are a loyal network of avid researchers and close friends from all aspects of Oxford life, more than sterile colleagues or clock-watching associates.
+It’s like, even though she’s no apparent leader, you’d go to war for her.
+In many ways, she’s a dark horse, quiet and considered, but gathered around here are a loyal network of avid researchers and close friends from all aspects of Oxford life, more than sterile colleagues or clock-watching associates.

-Asalah Al Faghori has contributed to ESI or Eye Sys Industries in very-profitable ways during her four year tenure at Oxford University and has been well remunerated for her commercial exploitation in the form of a well-equipped lab and external access to all relevant files, a corporate expense account and regular appearances at trade conferences around the world in the field of bio-genetic research.
+Asalah Al Faghori has contributed to ESI or Eye Sys Industries in very-profitable ways during her four-year tenure at Oxford University and has been well remunerated for her commercial exploitation in the form of a well-equipped lab and external access to all relevant files, a corporate expense account, and regular appearances at trade conferences around the world in the field of bio-genetic research.
 She has her mother’s dark hair and her father’s darker eyes.
 She’s not a practicing Christian herself, but that sort of structured up-bringing rubs off on one, shapes one’s mind.
-She stands five-foot nothing in her stockinged feet and has a bell-peeling laugh that could melt an iceberg with its sonority, its song.
-Though she has ‘adult curves’, there’s not one ounce of excess fat on her.
+She stands five-foot-nothing in her stockinged feet and has a bell-peeling laugh that could melt an iceberg with its sonority, its song.
+Though she has ‘adult curves,’ there’s not one ounce of excess fat on her.

-Asalah Al Faghori will die tonight and we shall share the moment of her passing so that she can fulfill her promise of a brand-new future so far denied the inhabitants of this cruelly commercial world.
+Asalah Al Faghori will die tonight, and we shall share the moment of her passing so that she can fulfill her promise of a brand-new future so far denied the inhabitants of this cruelly commercial world.

-She will die so that you the people can translate Passion.
+She will die so that you, the people, can translate Passion.

-She will die so that you the people can share Kinship.
+She will die so that you, the people, can share Kinship.

 She’s not going to die strapped to a chair receiving four hundred stab wounds from some ‘lunatic home invader’ like unlucky French biochemists.
 She’s not going to be discovered in some GCHQ safe house, zipped into a locked pink sports bag, decomposed well beyond the few days since her demise.
-She’s not going to be discovered with her wrists slit in the wrong way, undigested Paracetamol in her gut and no blood near her corpse in the woods.
+She’s not going to be discovered with her wrists slit in the wrong way, undigested Paracetamol in her gut, and no blood near her corpse in the woods.